MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 13. Set the **Configure** toggle switch to **Yes**, which enables the **Include** and **Exclude** tabs.

 14. Under the **Include** tab, verify **Any location** is selected (select it if necessary).
-Select the **Exclude** tab and then select **All trusted locations**.
-You may be asking - what's the purpose of excluding trusted locations?
-The answer is that when you exclude trusted locations, it means that even if a user signs in from a location considered safe, or "trusted" (such as their corporate network), they will still be required to complete MFA.
-The purpose of excluding trusted locations is to ensure that MFA is enforced consistently for all users, regardless of where they sign in from.
-It prevents any exceptions based on location.
+Select the **Exclude** tab.
+If your organization recognizes specific IP addesses or ranges of addresses as "trusted", you can exclude the MFA requirement if a user signs in from one of those locations.
+However, Adatum wants to require MFA for all user sign-in, regardless of their location.
+This will include both internal and external user sign-ins.
+Verify the **Selected locations** option is selected, and under the **Select** section, verify it says **None**.
+This setting ensures that no locations are excluded from MFA.

-15. Under **Access controls**, select **0 controls selected**.
+15. Under the **Access controls** section, under the **Grant** group, select **0 controls selected**.
 Doing so displays a **Grant** pane.

 16. In the **Grant** pane, verify the **Grant access** option is selected (select it if necessary).
 Then select **Require multifactor authentication**.
 Note all the other access controls that are available that can be enabled with this policy.
 For this policy, you will only require MFA.
 Select the **Select** button at the bottom of the **Grant** pane, which closes the pane.